 Treatment of Mastitis

-Once mastitis is diagnosed, antibiotics are required to treat the infection.
-Your health care provider will prescribe the most appropriate antibiotic for you.
+Once mastitis is diagnosed, antibiotics may be required to treat the infection.
+Your health care provider will determine if antibiotics are indicated and prescribe the most appropriate antibiotic for you.

 It may be helpful to see a lactation consultant to assess breastfeeding technique.